Yan Cui

 For example, when a previously failed event is reprocessed from a DLQ [1].

 Or maybe the sender retries a timed-out request because it didn’t receive EventBridge’s response in time.
-The AWS SDK has built-in retries, so this might have happened with you realising.
+The AWS SDK has built-in retries, so this might have happened without you realising.

 If EventBridge receives the same domain event twice, it will deliver them as two separate events to the target, each with its own unique event ID.